ra559/cis106/_final_exam/final_exam.md

 ## Concepts to study

+### Working with Git, GitHub, and Markdown
 * How to create a github repository
 * How to clone a github repository
 * How to use the git commands
 * How to write a markdown file that contains images and proper headings
 * How to convert a markdown file to pdf

+### How to Practice?
+* Create a repository in github.
+Give it any name you want.
+* Clone the repository in your virtual machine
+* Open the repository/folder/directory in vs code
+* Create a markdown file inside containing random text.
+Make sure you have headings, images, pagrapaths, bullet points etc...
+* Convert the file to html and pdf
+* Push everything to github
+* Do you see the files there?
+* Add a couple more html files by repeating the process.
+* *Did you get lost? if so, you know what you need to study!*

+### Linux Specific Concents
 * The linux filesystem
 * Absolute path and relative path
 * When should you use absolute vs relative
-* Moving around the filesystem with absolute and relative (pwd,cd, and ls)
+* Moving around the filesystem with absolute and relative (pwd,cd, ls, and tree)
 * How to work with multiple terminals open?
 * How to work with manual pages?
 * How to parse (search) for specific words in the manual page